Skip to content

 manual_test_editor_test_steps

-This section lets you add, edit and delete test steps from the manual test case.
-Each of the test steps contains four fields:
+This section allows you to add, edit, and delete test steps from the manual test case.
+Each test step contains four fields:

-• Step ID - this contains the position number of the test step (e.g. step 1) as well as the ID of the test step as it exists in Spira.
-If you click on the [TS:xxx] label it will automatically copy this into the Windows clipboard.
-This allows you to easily paste the ID of the test step into your automated test scripts which allows Rapise to report back test results to Spira against specific test steps.
+• Step ID - This field contains the position number of the test step (e.g., step 1) and the ID of the test step as it exists in Spira.
+Clicking the [TS:xxx] label automatically copies the ID to the Windows clipboard.
+This allows you to easily paste the test step's ID into your automated test scripts, enabling Rapise to report test results back to Spira against specific test steps.

-• Description - this is a description of the test procedure that the tester should perform.
+• Description - This field describes the test procedure that the tester should perform.

-• Expected Result - This is a description of the expected result that should be observed if the system being tested performs correctly.
+• Expected Result - This field describes the expected outcome if the system under test performs correctly.

-• Sample Data - This is an optional field that contains any sample data that should be used in the test
+• Sample Data - This optional field contains any sample data to be used in the test.

-Each of the fields provides a rich text editor lets you choose the font name, font size, text color, highlight color, style (bold, underline, italic) as well as provides easy ability to add links, bullets and numbered lists.
-In addition there is a button that lets you add screenshots to the test step.
+Each of these fields provides a rich text editor that allows you to choose the font name, font size, text color, highlight color, and style (bold, underline, italic).
+It also provides an easy way to add links, bullet points, and numbered lists.
+Additionally, there is a button that allows you to add screenshots to the test step.

 Automating Test Steps

-Sometimes you have a primarily manual test case that you want to automate certain steps of.
-For example you may want to automate the setup of the test data or login to the application before carrying out manual testing.
+Sometimes, you may have a primarily manual test case where you want to automate certain steps.
+For example, you might want to automate the setup of test data or the login process to an application before carrying out manual testing.
 Such a test is called a semi-manual test.

-To do this, you enter the syntax @FunctionName(); in the Description box of the test step.
-Then when you run the test, that step will be executed automatically.
-The @FunctionName(); refers to a JavaScript user function called function FunctionName() in the User.js file.
+To do this, enter the syntax @FunctionName(); in the test step's Description box.
+Then, when you run the test, that step is executed automatically.
+The @FunctionName(); refers to a JavaScript user function named function FunctionName() in the User.js file.

 Example